Joxebus/SpringBootGroovy/README.md

 ## Controllers

-I decide to create a package named `com.nearsoft.controller` in here I will gonna put all my available controllers for this example.
+I decide to create a package named `io.github.joxebus.controller` in here I will gonna put all my available controllers for this example.

 To configure other controllers you can use the annotation `@RestController` or `@Controller` in a class level, just like this: